Ferdinand Verbiest

-He became close friends with the Kangxi Emperor, who frequently requested his teaching in geometry, philosophy and music.
+He became close friends with the Kangxi Emperor, who frequently requested his instruction in geometry, philosophy and music.
 Verbiest worked as a diplomat, cartographer, and translator; he spoke Latin, German, Dutch, Spanish, Hebrew, Italian and Manchu.
 He wrote more than thirty books.

-During the 1670s, Verbiest designed what some claim to be the first ever self-propelled vehicle – many claim this as the world's first automobile, in spite of its small size and the lack of evidence that it was actually built.
+During the 1670s, Verbiest designed what some claim to be the first ever self-propelled vehicle, in spite of its small size, not being able to carry a driver or goods, and the lack of evidence that it was actually built.
+He died in 1688.
+He was granted the posthumous name "Qínmǐn" (勤敏) by Kangxi Emperor.